nmeum/acme-mock/README.md

 ## Status

-This is a horrible hack, I didn't read the RFC and only implemented the parts needed to make [acme-tiny][acme-tiny github] work.
+Horrible hack, didn't read the RFC and only implemented the parts needed to make [acme-tiny][acme-tiny github] work.

 ## Usage